Emerging markets offer investors some of the best long-term growth opportunities, but the risk and volatility can be high.

 This way, you can see where there may be debt bubbles, what countries are relatively debt-free, and what countries are mainly relying on debt for growth in recent years.

-Look up the balance of trade on Trading Economics or the CIA World Factbook to see whether the country you’re interested in has a trade deficit or a trade surplus.
+Look up the balance of trade on Trading Economics or a similar source to see whether the country you’re interested in has a trade deficit or a trade surplus.

 Is it producing more than it consumes, or the other way around?
 A trade surplus, or a relatively equal balance near zero, shows that a country is economically competitive.